Privacy Policy

 • Opt-out of personal data processing for targeted advertising; sales; or profiling in furtherance of decisions that produce legal or similarly significant effects.

-Any SAR submitted without the above required information may result in a delay of ARC’s response.
 We respond to all verified requests we receive from individuals wanting to exercise their personal data protection rights in accordance with applicable data protection laws.
 Should you have the right under applicable law to appeal a decision we have made to not take action on your request, another email address to which you can submit your appeal will be included in our response to you.

 Back to Top